Angels and Devils (Numbers): Plot summary

 At the FBI office, Don and Charlie's father, Alan Eppes (Judd Hirsch), handles a phone call about suspicious charges on Charlie's credit card.
 Charlie realizes that the charged items are a code from Amita, telling him and the FBI team to watch her office.
 At CalSci, David and Colby arrest Piper St. John (Sarah Drew), a member of Dureya's cult who arrived to retrieve Amita's notebook computer.
 Piper refuses to give the agents Dureya and Amita's location.
 Believing that the carved wood pieces are mathematical clues, Don hands Charlie the wood.
 Charlie, still emotionally upset, snaps at an empathic Don.
-Meanwhile, Amita tries to escape, but Dureya stops her in her attempt.
+Meanwhile, Amita tries to escape, but Dureya stops her attempt.

 After David insists that the fraudulent charges' prices are a numerical clue, Charlie realizes that the numbers are an IP address (275.3.60.28) that Amita is using as a mirror site.
 He also realizes that she wants to create a fake cyberattack on the bank, which holds a large percentage of the nation's debt.
 The team assumes that Dureya wants anarchy to arise from the bank's collapse.
 While the team discusses their theory, Larry tells the team that the wood pieces are a Burr puzzle.
 Don, inspired by the Burr puzzle, persuades Piper to reveal Amita's location.
 The FBI team and Charlie arrive at Dureya's hideout as Amita launches the "cyberattack".
 During a shootout with the cult, Amita learns that Dureya wants fame and a confrontation with the FBI, not anarchy.
 The team rescues Amita, who runs to Charlie.
 Back at the FBI office, Larry, David, Colby, and Liz celebrate the case's successful resolution while Nikki and Ian leave for a date.
 Don returns to Charlie's house where Don thanks Alan for the clue; Don and Alan also discuss Don's crisis of faith since his recent stabbing.
 At CalSci, Charlie proposes to Amita.